Summary

 Healthcare and Biotechnology

-The FDA approval process requires written documentation at every stage.
+The FDA approval process demands written documentation at every stage.
 In 2024, medical device companies submitted an average of 3,200 pages of written documentation per device approval.
 Clinical trial protocols alone average 200-300 pages of detailed text.

 Financial Services

 Banking regulations changed greatly in 2023-2024.
 New compliance needs meant that 94% of community banks now require written business plans for commercial loans.
-These plans must include detailed risk assessments that can't be shown in charts.
+These plans must include detailed risk assessments that can't be captured in charts.

 Insurance companies face similar documentation needs.
 They must explain actuarial methods and risk calculations in writing.
 State insurance commissioners require written business plans that detail these complex processes.